bmbove/flask-static-homepage/content/posts/2017/05-29-building-a-gameboy-clone-from-scratch-part-1-emulation/building-a-gameboy-clone-from-scratch-part-1-emulation.md

 Part 1 of this series covers the core emulation of the Gameboy's **Sharp LR35902 CPU**, which is essentially a modified **Z80**.
 The **Zilog Z80** was designed to be binary-compatible with the **Intel 8080**, but also makes use of an "extended" instruction set that allows 256 additional instructions.
-For the most part, I'm not going to go into specifics of the processor or ISA because I'm not qualified to do so, especially with the huge amount of resources available that already cover the LR35902 and Z80.
+I'm not going to go into specifics of the processor or ISA because I'm not qualified to do so, especially with the huge amount of resources available that already cover the LR35902 and Z80.
 For the most part, it's assumed that the reader is familiar with the general construction and operation